ava-labs/avalanche-docs/docs/community/tutorials-contest/2022/avax-subnet-customization/README.md

 We're ready to deploy our first Subnet.

-# Creating and deploying a simple Subnet
+# Creating and deploying a Simple Subnet

-## What is a Subnet?
+## What Is a Subnet?

 > A Subnet, or Subnetwork, is a dynamic subset of Avalanche Primary Network validators working together to achieve consensus on the state of one or more blockchains.
 Each blockchain is validated by exactly one Subnet.
 A Subnet can have and validate many blockchains.
 A validator may be a member of many Subnets.
 >